cyril-vassallo/InfinityBooking-Symfony/README.md

-# Symfony  - Booking application website
+# Symfony  - Booking website application

-## This repository contain a complet application website on Symfony 4.3
+## This repository contain an all Booking website application on Symfony 4.3

-### This is a booking website
+### This is a Booking website application
 This web site illustrate and archive all my learning on Symfony4.3

-### With a front and back office application included i learned how to:
+### With a front and back office included i learned how to:
 - create entity, controller, form and fixture with the Symfony CLI
 - install a database and a versioning with the CLI
 - create an user connexion